lfit/itpol/trusted-team-communication.md

-Establishing trusted communication between members of your team is paramount not only to avoid potential security problems associated with phishing and impersonation, but also to make it possible to exchange potentially sensitive information without having to rely on half-baked or insecure channels.
+Establishing trusted communication between members of your team is paramount not only to avoid potential security problems associated with phishing and impersonation, but also to make it possible to exchange sensitive information without relying on untrusted or insecure channels.

 You should establish trusted communication guidelines as early as possible, before you put down any code or bring up any servers.